yashumayank/FastNeo/scripts2create_nullomers/README.md

-# neoepitope-nullomers
+# neoepitope-to-nullomers
 Workflow to produce nullomers corresponding to neoepitopes from various sources.
-These scripts also create the alignment file for gene-fusion reads and the nullomer to neoepitope map files
+These scripts also create the alignment file for gene-fusion reads and the maps to convert nullomer to neoepitope

 ## Prerequisites
 - Python (Biopython, numpy)